-Assistant Professor of Church and Community Theology and Director of the Friendship House
+Assistant Professor of Church and Community Theology, Director of the Friendship House, and Student Accessibility Coordinator

 The Center for Disability and Ministry at Western Theological Seminary exists to support ministry leaders of all abilities in nurturing and receiving the gifts and contributions of persons with disabilities through formational opportunities including theological education, consultation, forums, and publications.

 In 2013, Dr. Ben Conner, an experienced ministry practitioner in the field of theology and disability, joined the faculty of WTS.
 One of the attractions for Ben was the existence of Friendship House, a residence where seminary students share life with young adults with intellectual and developmental disabilities.

 That same year, Ben offered Ministry and Margins, the first among many new course offerings to follow, intended to teach students how to both support the inclusion of and appreciate the gifts and perspectives of people with disabilities.

 In 2014 the first Friendship House Director was hired with the goal of expanding the influence and integration of Friendship House into the seminary community.